intermine/im-docs/docs/database/data-integrity-checks/template-comparison.rst

 Template Comparison
 ================================

-There are template comparison scripts available, that will run queries against the templates publicly available in a mine or a pair of mines.
+There are template comparison scripts available under `intermine/scripts`, that will run queries against the templates publicly available in a mine or a pair of mines.
 The purpose of these scripts is to:

 	* Test that all templates run.
 	* In the case of multiple mines, check that updates haven't radically changed the results.